 No matter where I am, as soon as I hear that there is some street art to discover, there’s no need to tell me twice.
 I’ve some affection to street art, some personal liking that I make it a priority — and that’s exactly what happened while I was in Perth.

-As I arrived in the city and started walking from the Perth central train station to Haus Accommodation, the hostel I was going to staying in, located just a few streets down the road from the train station, I came across some random but startling art murals.
-A bit of inquiring with the hostel staff, and I found that Perth, just like a few other towns around the world, may just be a graffiti art lovers’ heaven.
+As I arrived in the city and started walking from the Perth central train station to Haus Accommodation, the hostel I was going to stay in, located just a few streets down the road from the train station, I came across some random but startling street art murals.
+A bit of enquiring with the hostel staff, and I found that Perth, just like a few other towns around the world, may just be a graffiti art lovers’ heaven.

 During the past decade, Perth has rapidly transformed itself into a modern-day artist’s playground, with its urban tapestry of street art adding new shades to its culture, and taking over the city, almost beautifully.
 From skyscrapers to laneways and everything in between, street art is revitalizing Perth’s public spaces and fabricating its social scene.
 And to honestly tell you, the many graffiti dominated streets, located around the city-center in Perth, can just be one of the highlights for a tourist to uncover.
-Though it may still take a few good years for Perth to challenge the likes of Ljubljana’s Metelkova Graffiti Area or Street Art In Penang, the booming street art scene here is still transforming bleak walls across the city and sculpting them into a cultural oasis.
+Though it may still take a few good years for Perth to challenge the likes of Ljubljana’s Metelkova Graffiti Area or Street Art In Penang, in Malaysia, the fact that the booming street art scene in Perth is still transforming its bleak walls and sculpting them into a cultural oasis, cannot be disregarded.

 Starting Off With Nick’s Lane In Northbridge

 I found that no area is undergoing a change more dramatic than Perth’s largest entertainment precinct, Northbridge.
-Shifting from its former reputation as an infamous hot spot for night-time activity, Northbridge is now a beating soul of Perth’s community and night life events.
-Just walk across its many intermingled streets and you may come across impressive street art almost everywhere.
+Shifting from its former reputation as an infamous hot spot for night-time activity, Northbridge is now a beating soul of Perth’s community and nightlife events.
+Just walk across its many intermingled streets and you will find impressive street art almost everywhere.

-Also Read: Best Sport For Photography In Perth
+Also Read: Where To Go For Some Instagram Photography In Perth

-The many colored-garbage bins and the neglected red-bricked buildings complement the graffiti, done with them.
-A small 100 meter stretch of a laneway, Prince Lane quickly sets you in a mood to explore more of what Perth has to offer.
+At Prince Lane, the many coloured-garbage bins and the neglected red-bricked buildings complement the graffiti.
+A small 100 meter stretch of a laneway, Prince Lane quickly sets you in the mood to explore more of what Perth has to offer.

 Moving further, Wolf Lane and its car park, which apparently is located just across the street, is perhaps the highlighted and most talked about graffiti areas in Perth.
-Sandwiched between Perth’s high-end fashion strip King Street and independent retail stores, Wolf Lane offers an environment of a different kind.
+Sandwiched between Perth’s high-end fashion strip King Street and independent retail stores, Wolf Lane offers a beauty of a different kind.

-Its many quirky small bars and daytime cafés, surrounded by huge murals and charismatic small-scale art displays moreover offer you a rather offbeat experience of gulping down a pint of beer, while taking in the walls that pioneered the creative movement in Perth.
-To suggest you a couple, visit the much-loved bars of Cheeky Sparrow, or the cozy Wolf Lane Bar.
+Its many quirky small bars and daytime cafés, surrounded by huge murals and charismatic small-scale art displays moreover allow you gulping down a pint of beer, while taking in the walls that pioneered the creative movement in Perth.
+To suggest you a couple, however, visit the much-loved bars of Cheeky Sparrow, or the cozy Wolf Lane Bar.

-So, all in all, Perth offers more than just a stretch of beautiful beaches, a glittering skyline, a few highlighted suburbs like Fremantle, and the touristic vineyards in Swan Valley.
-A part of it is also artistically beguiling, if only you’re ready to range over and explore!
+So, all in all, Perth offers more than just a stretch of beautiful beaches, a glittering skyline, a few highlighted suburbs like Fremantle, and the touristic vineyards of Swan Valley.
+A part of it is also artistically beguiling, if only you’re ready to experiment and explore!

-Perth does not have a shortage of accommodation.
+Perth does not have any shortage of accommodation.
 If you’re looking for something on a decent side of budget, I can suggest Pan Pacific Perth, as recommended by a few other people in the city.
-As a solo traveller, I opted for a 6 bed dormitory in Haus Accommodation and totally loed my stay.
+As a solo traveller, I, however, opted for a 6-bed dormitory in Haus Accommodation and totally loved it.
 The hostel was clean and exceptionally quiet, despite its central location.
-If you’re staying in Perth for only a few days and don’t want to spend all your money on accommodation, don’t think twice, the hostel’s close proximity to central train and bus station in Perth will just make you love your decision.
+If you’re staying in Perth for only a few days and don’t want to spend all your money on accommodation, don’t think twice, the hostel’s close proximity to central train and bus station in Perth will moreover only make you love your decision.

-Have You Seen Many Graffiti Areas Around The World?
-What Would Be Your Favorite Place?
+Have You Seen Any Graffiti Areas Around The World?
+What’s Your Favorite Place?

 If you found this post useful, you can…